 Make the icing by adding butter and cream cheese into a medium bowl and whip together.
 Slowly add the icing sugar alternating with the extract and juice.
 Beat until smooth.

-Spread the frosting onto the cooled cupcakes and decorate as you like or serve with flaked coconut on top.
+Spread the frosting onto the cooled room temperature cupcakes and decorate as you like or serve with flaked coconut on top.

 Greetings from Germany,